asdru22/Burgeon/wiki/burgeon.typ

 Click #inputs.use when holding a #glass_bottle.txt to attach it to the Spile.
 Click #input with any other item to collect the item attached to the Spile.
 When the spile is placed on the side of an #(creaking_heart.txt-param)[Awake Creaking Heart], it will fill the bottle with #(goop_bottle.txt-param)[Goop], with a %5% chance to deplete the Creaking Heart's Goop, converting it into a #pale_oak_log.txt.

 If there is no block for the Spile to hold on to, the model will appear on the ground with no knob.
 #pagebreak()

+#top_grid(
+    col: 2,
+    item-tooltip(
+        cobbler,
+        type: "Block",
+    ),
+    pb: false,
+)[
+    A Cobbler grows from a #baby_cobbler.txt placed in an #etched_vase.txt.
+When they grow, they will have a #damp_notes.txt in their mouth.
+Items in the Cobbler's mouth can be removed with #inputs.attack.
+Cobblers can't be removed from their vase by clicking #inputs.attack, they can only be removed if the vase is broken or powered by redstone.
+You can feed it items with #inputs.use to combine them into new ones.
+Cobblers only have 2 slots.
+Items can be removed by tickling it with a #feather.txt.\
+]
+If items corresponding to a recipe are in its mouth, it will start combining them.
+#align(
+    center,
+    table(
+        columns: 2,
+        [Ingredients], [Result],
+        [#bean.txt + #sugar.txt], [#sugarcoated_bean.txt],
+        [#bean.txt + #gold_block.txt], [#protobean.txt],
+    ),
+)

+#pagebreak()

 = Structures